abejeyapratap/fly-connectome/README.md

 6. Install Python and Jupyter extensions in VSCode

 ### Updated Dependencies
 The `environment.yml` file may not contain some of the newest dependencies.
-Here are the commands used to download them (currently, they are optional):
+Here are the commands used to download them (currently, they are all optional except for seaborn):
 1. igraph: `conda install -c conda-forge python-igraph`
 2. graph-tool: `conda install -c conda-forge graph-tool`
 3. NNGT: `pip install --user nngt`
     - Note: Please follow pre-installation instructions at https://nngt.readthedocs.io/en/stable/user/install.html#simple-install
+4. seaborn: `conda install seaborn`

 To run any notebook, activate the neuprint kernel in the top right corner.